sirmurphalot/autoGFD/README.md

 ## Examples

 To run the examples, you must run the scripts as modules.
-For instance, to run the `simple_normal` example, use the following command line prompt in the FHMC folder.
+For instance, to run the `simple_normal` example, use the following command line prompt in the autoGFD folder.

 ```console
 foo@bar FHMC$ python -m examples.simple_normal